Patient Centered Primary Healthcare

 |People are partners in managing their own healthcare||People are consumers of healthcare|

-Primary Care at the NMHC
+Primary Care at the NMPCC

-The healthcare providers at the NMHC seek to help people maintain optimal health.
+The healthcare providers at the NMPCC seek to help people maintain optimal health.
 We believe that having a personal relationship with your healthcare provider is a very important component of patient-centered primary care.
 People are encouraged to make their appointments with the same practitioner for routine check-ups and preventive care, health education and episodic healthcare appointments.
 If a person’s primary care provider is not available, the information from that appointment is always available to other providers on the team to help insure communication and continuity of a person’s healthcare within the practice.

 Chronic Disease Management